Yevgeny Balitsky: National politics

 From 2012 to 2019, Balitsky was a People's Deputy of Ukraine, serving in the 7th and 8th convocation of the Verkhovna Rada (Ukraine's national parliament).
-He was elected both times as member of Zaporizhia Oblast district No. 80, a multi-member district comprising Melitopol and Melitopol Raion.
-In the 2012 Ukrainian parliamentary election he was elected as a member of the Party of Regions and in 2014 reelected as a self-nominated candidate.
+He was elected both times as member of Zaporizhia Oblast district No. 80, a multi-member district comprising Melitopol and Melitopol Raion, with 54.46% of the votes.
+In the 2012 Ukrainian parliamentary election he was elected as a member of the Party of Regions and in 2014 reelected as a self-nominated candidate, receiving 47.4% of the vote.

+In June 2013, Balitsky was among a group of 148 people's deputies of Ukraine who signed the Appeal of deputies from the Party of Regions and the Communist Party of Ukraine to the Polish Sejm with a request to "recognize the Volyn tragedy as genocide against the Polish population and condemn the criminal acts of Ukrainian nationalists."
+This step was described as national treason by the first President of Ukraine, Leonid Kravchuk.

+On 16 January 2014, he was one of the deputies who voted for the Anti-protest laws in Ukraine.

-On 14 February 2014, he was elected deputy chairman of the Melitopol organisation of the Party of Regions.
+On 14 February 2014, he was elected deputy chairman of the Melitopol chapter of the Party of Regions.
 In April, Balitsky noted environmental problems at Molochnyi Lyman.

 On 3 June 2014, Balitsky left the Party of Regions faction in the Verkhovna Rada, later joining the Opposition Bloc in May 2015.

+On 2 July 2014, he announced the registration of the deputy group "For peace and stability".
+On 17 September 2014, deputies of this group attended a meeting of the State Duma of the Russian Federation.
+Balitsky was not among them, as he refused the invitation.